koge nord

 Osram House

-This is the former headquarters of the Osram company.
-It was one of the first buildings to be built using the shock concrete method.
-Shock concrete is a way to remove water to make it even stronger.
-The architect saw endless possibilities for spectacular buildings using this new technique, but wanted to work more restrictively.
-Built in 1952-53.
+This building is the former headquarters of the Osram company.
+It was among the first structures to be built using the shock concrete method.
+To clarify, shock concrete is a technique to remove water, thereby making the concrete even stronger.
+The architect recognized the endless possibilities for creating spectacular buildings using this innovative technique but opted for a more restrained approach.
+The building was constructed during 1952-53.

 Valhalsgade 4